eduarde/BikesInStock/README.md

 Prerequisites:

-1. Install python locally ( 3.7.3 ).
+1. Install python locally (ex: 3.7.3).
-2. Create a Lambda function on AWS (choose python). (name to be used in step 7)
+2. Create a Lambda function on AWS (choose python).
+Name will used in step 7.
 3. Create an event rule on AWS EventBridge as trigger.
 Ex of event schedule: cron(0/2 6-23 ? * * *)
+4. Create a variables.py file.
+Take variables_example.py as example.

 Steps: